Related Posts

 Most DMD patients do not have the dystrophin protein.

-BioMarin Pharmaceutical Inc. Received approval from the FDA for Roctavian, along with the AAV5 DetectCDx, a diagnostic test that can assist healthcare providers in identifying patients who could benefit from using Roctavian to treat hemophilia A. This approval was granted on June 29, 2023.
+BioMarin Pharmaceutical Inc. Received approval from the FDA for Roctavian, along with the AAV5 DetectCDx.
+This diagnostic test can assist healthcare providers in identifying patients who could benefit from using Roctavian to treat hemophilia A. This approval was granted on June 22, 2023.

 Is SRPT FDA approved?

-On June 22nd, the U.S. Health regulator approved Sarepta Therapeutics’ gene therapy for Duchenne muscular dystrophy (DMD), a genetic disorder that primarily impacts young boys and leads to progressive muscle-wasting.
-This gene therapy is the first of its kind and has received accelerated approval.
+On June 22nd, the U.S. Health regulators approved Sarepta Therapeutics’ gene therapy for Duchenne muscular dystrophy (DMD), a genetic disorder that primarily impacts young boys and leads to progressive muscle-wasting.
+This gene therapy is the first and has received accelerated approval.

 What drug is approved for muscular dystrophy?